HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Ensure that you have at least configured `nofile 65536` and `vm.max_map_count=262144` on your Kubernetes nodes.
 The configuration depends on your Kubernetes node setup.
 Refer to the documentation of your cloud provider for information on how to adjust these values.

-If you want to know more about settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) in the official OpenSearch documentation.
+If you want to know more about settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings){target="_blank"} in the official OpenSearch documentation.

 ## Preparing certificates for inter-service communication

-The search uses certificate-based authentication for secure communication between OpenSearch nodes and the search middleware.
-You must create certificates with specific Distinguished Names (DNs) and store them in Kubernetes secrets.
+The search uses certificates to secure communication between OpenSearch nodes and the search middleware.
+You must create certificates with the required Distinguished Names (DNs) and store them in Kubernetes secrets.

 ### Understanding certificate roles

 Three types of certificates are required:

-- **Admin certificate**: Used for OpenSearch administrative operations and configuration.
-The DN from this certificate must be configured in the Helm chart's `adminDN` field.
+- - **Admin certificate** – Used for OpenSearch administrative operations and configuration.
+Configure the certificate’s DN in the Helm chart `adminDN` field.
-- **Node certificate**: Used for inter-node communication between OpenSearch cluster nodes.
-The DN is pre-configured to match `CN=opensearch-node*` (wildcard pattern).
+- **Node certificate** – Used for communication between OpenSearch cluster nodes.
+The DN is pre-configured as `CN=opensearch-node*` (wildcard pattern).
-- **Client certificate**: Used by the search middleware to authenticate with OpenSearch.
-The DN is pre-configured to match `CN=opensearch-client,OU=UNIT,O=ORG,C=US`.
+- **Client certificate** – Used by the search middleware to authenticate with OpenSearch.
+The DN is pre-configured as `CN=opensearch-client,OU=UNIT,O=ORG,C=US`.

-!!!important
+!!! important
-    Only the **admin certificate DN** needs to be customized via the Helm chart.
-The node and client certificate DNs are pre-configured in the OpenSearch image and will work automatically if you follow the certificate generation commands below.
+    Only the admin certificate DN must be customized in the Helm chart.
+    The node and client certificate DNs are pre-configured in the OpenSearch image and work automatically if you follow the certificate generation commands below.

 ### Generating certificates

-Use the following comprehensive example to generate all required certificates with real-world special characters, Unicode, and multiple components:
+Use this example to generate all required certificates, including real-world special characters, Unicode, and multiple components.

 ```sh
 # Root CA for certificates - using comprehensive test DN